 Monthly Mortgage Servicing Of The Property Should Not Exceed 1/3 Of Your Monthly Salary

-Second condition, buyers should not use more than one-third of their monthly income to service their monthly mortgage payments.
+Second condition: buyers should not spend more than one-third of their monthly income on mortgage payments.

 At present, the monthly mortgage servicing ratio (MSR) set by MAS for the purchase of HDB flats is capped at 30% of the borrower’s income.